STUDITEMPS/py-geocoder-studitemps/README.md

     settings
 )

-# this will create and validate the format of an address, using the
+# this will create and validate the format of an address, using
 # the google i18 address api. see: https://chromium-i18n.appspot.com/ssl-address
 address = Address(street="Im Mediapark 4a", postal_code="50670", city="Köln")

-# now create a geocoder instance
-# in general there are two flows
+# Now create a Geocoder instance.
+In general there are two flows
 # 1) you can use an existing auth0 token (perhaps you have cached it)
-# 2) to can authenticate, get a new token and use that one.
+# 2) Directly authenticate with auth0, get a new token and use that one.
 # This example shows the second approach

 g = Geocoder(settings)

 # now authenticate and store the auth_token inside the Geocoder instance
+# If authentication fails and exception will be raised.
 g.authenticate()

-# now we can make api calls
+# now we can make geocoding API calls

 # get long/lat values
 res = geocoder.coordinates(address)
 print(res) # Geopoint(latitude=50.94832, longitude=6.9454159)

-# if you enter an address that doesn't exist or can't be found, then currently None is returned.
+# if you enter an address that doesn't exist or can't be found,
+# then currently None is returned and an Exception will not be raised.
 ```